neitsa/neitsa.github.io/games/rimworld/preparelanding/terrain_tab.md

 The `Reset` button reset all the road filters to their default state (`Partial` state).
 The `All` button selects all roads (`On` state) while the `None` button deselects all of them (`Off` state).

+Custom roads from other mods are inherently supported.

 River Type
 ----------